 Each individual clinical situation has to be considered carefully when considering dental implants.
 Not all patients are suitable for dental implant treatment.
 An initial clinical examination of your gums, teeth, bite and jaw bones plus x-rays will be required to evaluate suitability and the type of procedure necessary.
 Following that a comprehensive quotation will be prepared for you.

-If you are interested in how implants can improve your confidence and smile please call us or book a complimentary consultation appointment with our local Somerset dental implant specialist.
+If you are interested in how implants can improve your confidence and smile please call us on 01460 77517 or book a complimentary consultation appointment with our local Somerset dental implant specialist.

 What Is A Dental Implant?